seancorfield/polylith-external-test-runner/README.md

-In addition, like the [Cognitect's test runner](https://github.com/cognitect-labs/test-runner), you can specify that only certain tests should be run, either by specifying a collection of regexes to match test names (`:var`), or by specifying keywords to include or exclude tests via metadata (`:include` and `:exclude`).
+In addition, like the [Cognitect's test runner](https://github.com/cognitect-labs/test-runner), you can specify that only certain tests should be run, either by specifying a collection of fully-qualified test names (`:var`), or by specifying keywords to include or exclude tests via metadata (`:include` and `:exclude`).
 These can be provided in a `:focus` option as a hash map, and may be combined.